sigami/wp-embed-facebook/readme.txt

 1. Download wp embed facebook plugin from [WordPress](http://wordpress.org/plugins/wp-embed-facebook)
 1. Extract to /wp-content/plugins/ folder, and activate the plugin in /wp-admin/.
-1. Create a Facebook App follow the [step by step guide](https://wpembedfb.com/documentation/creating-a-facebook-app-the-step-by-step-guide/).
+1. Create a Facebook App follow the [step-by-step guide](https://wpembedfb.com/documentation/creating-a-facebook-app-the-step-by-step-guide/).
-1. Copy the App Id and App Secret to the “Embed Facebook” page under the Settings section.
+1. Copy the App ID and App Secret to the “Magic Embeds” page under the Settings section.
 1. Change settings to your liking.
 1. Enjoy and tell someone!